jieyinybl/enron-fraud-detection/README.md

 | salary | 18.575703268041785 |
 | total_stock_value | 24.467654047526398 |

-As the features in the dataset includes both email features and financial features, whose range are quite different: for example, the max value for feature salary is more than 10 million whereas the max value for the feature from_this_person_to_poi is less than 1k.
-In order to avoid that some features are too dominant due to its range, features will be rescaled with MinMaxScaler.
+As the features in the dataset includes both email features and financial features, whose range are quite different: for example, the max value for the feature salary is more than 10 million whereas the max value for the feature from_this_person_to_poi is less than 1k.
+In order to avoid that some features are too dominant due to its range, features will be rescaled with **MinMaxScaler**.

 ## Question 3:
 > What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?